Junzhou-Chen/junzhou-chen.github.io/_pages/about.md

 # News

+- I have awarded the **International Student Opportunity Scholarship**.
+Thanks to the generous contributions from alumni and friends of the university!
+- One first author paper was accepted by [International Workshop on Edge Intelligence at the IEEE SEC](https://acm-ieee-sec.org/2024/)!
 - One co-author paper was accepted by [IEEE SEC](https://acm-ieee-sec.org/2024/)!
 - Summer Research Intern at [The CAR Lab](https://www.thecarlab.org/home).
 - Give a presentation at [MOST 2024](https://ieeemobility.org/MOST2024/).